 I did not stress very much because I felt like there was more time for me to improve and get better after the spring game.
 While still attending Baldwin, I wanted to get more exposure and went to as many football camps as I could to see if this is something I could do.
 Little did I know that attending one football camp would change my life in a big way.

 I was invited to attend Presbyterian College, a division school, to get more exposure and learn what it takes to play on the collegiate level.
 After a successful camp, I gained confidence more than ever, but little did I know, my confidence would be shot down low once again by my coach at Baldwin.
 I was told that my playing would be deducted, and I didn’t have what it takes to be a starter.

 Being told that made me feel like I wasn’t good enough to play any more, until my dad said a new school he was working at needed football players in different positions.
 I thought this was a sign from God to keep going and not give up just yet.
 So, I took on another challenge and ran with it.

 Me leaving Baldwin County was one of the best things I could have done for myself academically and athletically.
 I transferred to Dooly County High School in Vienna, Georgia, a school where athletes get exposure.
 Even the bench players got exposure.
 This school was a hot spot for recruits.

 New coach Jimmy Hughes was the best coach you could ask for.
 For him to take a chance on me and build me back up was a game changer.
 I decided to change my position to corner to make my time in football last longer, and that decision was the best decision I could have ever made.
 I felt different as a player, and had more confidence than ever.

 After a decent season with Dooly County, I had tons of schools, but unfortunately no offers.
-Two colleges decided to offer me to walk on their team and be an instant starter.
+Two colleges offered to let me walk on their team and be an instant starter.
 Sadly, that road was not the road God wanted me to take.
 I went to a community college to focus on my academics, get bigger, faster, and stronger to transfer.